mvakde/gemini3-sample-more/results.md

 Originally, there were 53/400 tasks wrong in ARC-1 public eval

-Out of 53, 12 tasks get solved through retries.
+Out of 53, 29 were solved atleast once by pass@13

-Now we gotta check the 12 tasks whether they get solved first time or not
+Out of 53, 12 were solved by asking gemini to fix mistakes

-Out of 12, 9 were solved atleast once
+21 tasks were solved by neither.
+Out of these, 2 solved by pass@25

-Out of the remaining 41, 20 were solved atleast once by
+List of tasks solved by pass@13

-List of tasks corrected in 3 loops:
+List of tasks solved by asking gemini to fix mistakes:
 - 0d87d2a6 (attempt 1)
 - 1c56ad9f (attempt 1)
 - 4e45f183 (attempt 1)